kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

   png: canoe.png
   effect: tilt
 ---

-We really hope you'll stick around for a few days to enjoy the area.
-It's beautifully hilly and there's a lot to do.
+Stick around for a day or two!

 #### Swimming